slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On communication

 <!--
-- a loucura é a incapacidade de comunicar-se
+- A loucura é a incapacidade de comunicar-se.
 -->

 > *"Knowledge speaks, but wisdom listens."
 -- Jimi Hendrix*

 Speak less and listen more.

-Listening is powerful.
+> *"People don’t listen, they just wait for their turn to talk."
+-- Chuck Palahniuk*

+> *"Know how to listen and you will profit even from those who talk badly."
+-- Plutarch*

 > *"A fool is known by his speech, and a wise man by silence."
 -- Pythagoras*

-> *"Know how to listen and you will profit even from those who talk badly."
--- Plutarch*

-> *"When you listen, you may learn something new."
--- Dalai Lama*

-> *"People don’t listen, they just wait for their turn to talk."
--- Chuck Palahniuk*

 ### How to communicate?